top of page

 Book chapters

-Submitted.
+Accepted.
 Negation in Cantonese.
 In Andy Chin, Shin Kataoka & Bit-chee Kwok (eds.), The Routledge Handbook of Cantonese Linguistics.
 Routledge.

 2022.
 Croft’s Cycle in Mandarin and Cantonese through history and across varieties.
 In Ljuba Veselinova & Arja Hamari (eds.), The Negative Existential Cycle from a historical-comparative perspective (Studies in Diversity Linguistics Series), 357-401.
 Berlin: Language Science Press.
 [PDF]